 Common types of ski accident injuries

-From a lawyer’s perspective, several different incidents can lead to an injury at a ski area.
+From a lawyer’s perspective, several incidents can lead to an injury in a ski area.

 Negligent Skiing Behavior

 Generally speaking, each skier or snowboarder at a ski area is responsible for being aware of their surroundings and sticking to trails within their skill level.
-Skiers headed uphill have a duty to keep an eye out for skiers heading downhill.
-Skiers entering a new trail must look around and check uphill before entering into a new course.
+Skiers headed uphill must keep an eye out for skiers heading downhill.
+Skiers entering a new trail must look around and check uphill before entering a new course.
 Skiers headed uphill must avoid people headed downhill.
-Skiers entering a new trail must look uphill and make sure their path is clear.
+Skiers entering a new trail must look uphill and ensure their path is clear.